graptolite/santa-catalina-serp/README.md

-Code written for a UNIX environment with Python 3.11 and R 4.2.2.
+Code written for a UNIX environment with [Python](https://www.python.org/) 3.11 and [R](https://www.r-project.org/) 4.2.2.

+The purpose of each notebook with respect to the main text and supplementary information (SI) is stated within each section below.

 # AGM\_magnetic\_analysis/notebook.ipynb

 Parse magnetic data produced using the Alternating Gradient Magnetometer at Cambridge, including:

+-   Vizualising the output of FORC PCA performed in FORCinel.
+    -   Figure 3 of main text
 -   Producing a Day Plot
-    -   Figure 24 of `write.pdf`
+    -   Figure 5 of main text
--   Plotting FORC collections and FORC diagrams (though with much less sophistication compared to FORCinel).
+-   Plotting FORC collections and FORC diagrams (though with much less sophistication compared to FORCinel) for quick view.
-    -   `raw_forcs.pdf`
--   Vizualising the output of FORC PCA performed in FORCinel.
-    -   Figure 26 of `write.pdf`

 ## Dependencies